Hete/kohana-mail/README.md

 ## Attachments

 Attachmment content can be appended on a mail.
 You may specify an array of headers specific to that attachment.

-    Mail_Sender::factory()
+    Mailer::factory()
         ->subject('Got a new cat picture for you.')
         ->attachment(file_get_contents('cat.png'), array(
             'Content-Type' => 'image/png'
         )
         ->send('foo@example.com')

-### Receivers
+## Receivers

 Receivers could be 4 things